abo-junghichi/stage0risc/ISAmap.md

 	fc - fd (1111-110X) : 128 bytes
 	fe      (1111-1110) : 256 bytes
 	ff      (1111-1111) : reserved for 512 bytes or longer

-# Encoding for Registers
-There is a direct and consistent relationship between the bytes(8bits) and the 256 general purpose registers.

 # Instruction listing
 ## Set value to a register